 When comparing lenders, consider the accessibility of the credit line, and make sure that it suits your needs and lifestyle.

 Some lines of credit require collateral to secure the loan.
-Examples of collateral include an investment account with a minimum amount of funds, a home, a business property, etc.
+A few examples of collateral are an investment account with a minimum amount of funds, a home, and a business property.